OYEDIRAN-SAMSON/hello-world/README.md

 # hello-world
-Learning how to use Github
+Learning how to use Github.
-I am actively leaning JavaScript.
+I am actively learning JavaScript.